bluescarni/mppp/doc/sphinx/integer.rst

    These numeric literal operator templates can be used to construct :cpp:class:`mppp::integer` instances with, respectively, 1, 2 and 3 limbs of static storage.
-Binary, octal, decimal and hexadecimal integer literals are supported.
+Literals in binary, octal, decimal and hexadecimal format are supported.

    .. seealso::